LAlbertoA/VTKLegacy.jl/README.md

  -1.0
  -1.0
 ```
-The same information shown when loading the file can be shown again using the `show` function by passing the `StructuredPoints` or `UnstructuredGrid` object:
+The same information shown when loading the file can be shown again using the `show` function by passing the vtk object:

 ```julia
 julia> show(vtk)